Polydile/dile-components/site/pages/components/dile-select.rocket.md

 - **value**: the value of the option selected
 - **message**: Place a message under the select element
 - **hideErrorOnInput**: Hide the error message when the user changes the value of the select element
+- **quiet**: Do not emmit element-changed event on component start.

 ## Methods